vicariousdrama/howto/lightning/nodeless-and-aws-serverless-example.md

 Leave the rest of the settings default and click `Create bucket` button at the bottom of the page.

 On the [Amazon S3 Buckets page](https://s3.console.aws.amazon.com/s3/buckets?region=us-east-1&region=us-east-1), click your newly created bucket.
 Then navigate to the `Permissions` view.
-Verify that it has public access, and the Bucket Policy looks something like this
+Edit the Bucket Policy to look like the following, replacing the name of your s3 bucket where it has `nodeless-data-1693591359` in the resource value.

 ```json
 {